delapsley/demo/README.md

     Acquisition System via an XML API and then published it via XML RPC.

 The software was written in about half a day.

+## Architecture

+The figure below gives a high level view of the system.

+![alt text][architecture.png]